isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Jan_Dev.rst

 ::

-  export GCS_OAUTH_TOKEN=`gcloud auth application-default print-access-token` ./samtools view gs://isb-ccle-open/gdc/0a109993-2d5b-4251-bcab-9da4a611f2b1/C836.Calu-3.2.bam 7:140453130-140453140
+  export GCS_OAUTH_TOKEN=`gcloud auth application-default print-access-token`

+  ./samtools view gs://isb-ccle-open/gdc/0a109993-2d5b-4251-bcab-9da4a611f2b1/C836.Calu-3.2.bam 7:140453130-140453140

 In the python notebook, we do something very similar.
-We need to compile HTSlib with the abilities to read cloud-based files turned on, and that requires previously installing a few libraries.
+We need to compile HTSlib gcs-enabled to read cloud-based files, which in turn requires installing a few extra libraries.
 Then we would:

 .. code-block:: python

   samfile = pysam.AlignmentFile('gs://isb-ccle-open/gdc/0a109993-2d5b-4251-bcab-9da4a611f2b1/C836.Calu-3.2.bam', "rb")

   for read in samfile.fetch('7', 140453130, 140453135):
     print(read)

   samfile.close()

-The AlignmentFile class let's you fetch a AlignedSegment object, which has many different methods.
-You can see the list `here <https://pysam.readthedocs.io/en/latest/api.html#pysam.AlignedSegment>`_.
+The AlignmentFile lets you fetch a AlignedSegment object, and you use that object to call many different methods.
+You can see the full API `here <https://pysam.readthedocs.io/en/latest/api.html#pysam.AlignedSegment>`_.

 For a couple quick examples of working with AlignedSegments, such as processing sequence data, check out the `notebook <https://colab.research.google.com/drive/1ZaQ7TH0MEaiwSXqj1lTtdUS88Nv_uKpY#scrollTo=4RxAZ67mvHKk>`_!

 **How to save slices in your bucket and retrieve them**

-Once you have a list of slices for analysis, we can use all our Google cloud api tools like gsutil!
+Once you have a list of slices for analysis, we can use all our Google cloud tools, like gsutil!

 ::

   !gsutil ls gs://my_bucket_1/

 Here we list out all the file in my bucket.
 We can also use gsutil to move items in and out of our notebook environment.

 ::

   !gsutil cp my.bam gs://my_bucket_1/my.bam

 That's it for this month, please let us know if you have questions, or have topics you'd like to see covered in later months!